-Criterion 3: EVALUATIVE MEASURES (10 points)
+Criterion 4: EVALUATION (15 points)

-Items under this criterion address the Evaluation and Technical Support Capacity section of the Project Narrative.
+Items under this criterion address the EVALUATION section of the Project Narrative.

-- 1. The clarity and appropriateness in which the network plans to use quality assurance/quality improvement strategies to inform the network's self-assessment and sustainability beyond federal funding. - 2.
-The extent to which the process and outcome measures are able to be tracked, to assess whether the program objectives will be met and the extent to which these can be attributed to the project. - 3.
-The clarity and appropriateness of the data collected to inform network activities. - 4.
+- 1. The extent to which the process and outcome measures are able to be tracked, to assess whether the program objectives will be met and the extent to which these can be attributed to the project. - 2.
+The clarity and appropriateness of the data collected to inform network activities. - 3.
+The clarity and appropriateness in which the network plans to use quality assurance/quality improvement strategies to inform the network's self-assessment and sustainability beyond federal funding. - 4.
 The strength of proposed ongoing quality assurance/quality improvement strategies that will allow the early identification and modification of ineffective strategies.